nierezydent/www/README.md

 Warto czytać u źródła:
 https://e-resident.gov.ee/start-a-company/

-In general, e-Residency is best suited to entrepreneurs or freelancers who:

-+ sell services or digital products online in a broad range of sectors, including IT, marketing, publishing, consulting and more,
-+ want to reduce bureaucracy and paperwork, in order to save time and money,
-+ do not have a fixed location, or
-+ want their business to stay in — or enter — the EU market so they can expand regionally or globally, trade in euros, access financial services or EU funding, or stay within the EU’s legal frameworks.

 Tutaj odpowiedzi dla kogo jest estońska spółka: https://e-resident.gov.ee/blog/posts/is-e-residency-for-me

 W skrajności konieczna jest licencja na pewne obszary działalności: https://learn.e-resident.gov.ee/hc/en-us/articles/360000633817-Business-licenses

-## Dla kogo nie jest estońska jurysdykcja?

-+ dla tych, którzy chcieliby zastąpić w 100% dotyczczasową jurysdykcję na inną
-+ dla tych, którzy nie chcą reinwestować a potrzebują wypłacać zysk od razu
-+ profil produkcyjny i sprzedaż produktów
-+ profil handlowy i odsprzedaż towarów/usług

 ## Dlaczego powstała ta strona?